iltempe/Emergenzeprato/TelegramBot/README.md

 After setup webhook is possible to use telegram managed by webhost

-Remember to dreate a sqlite database with tables specified in settings_t.php file (using admin_db.php).
-DB will be used to log and to make broadcast sending
+Remember to create a sqlite database with tables specified in settings_t.php file (using admin_db.php).
+DB will be used to log and to make broadcast sending this DB shall be composed by at least 2 tables (log for logging and user for broadcast messaging).